seaneganx/highschoolday2016/README.md

 # Future Updates?

-- I'll be adding in the question booklet as soon as it's posted online.
-This is pretty crucial to understanding what's happening in any of these problems.
 - Possible alternative solution to question 6 at a more high school level (high school level graph theory?)